 Phone: (815) 280-2202

 Need someone to talk to?
-Visit JJC's Counseling Office (A-1155) and make an appointment.
+Visit JJC's Mental Health Services Office to make an appointment.

 Like this post?
 Check out: